dreamcatcher-tech/network/ideas/Interpulse/Protocol/React hooks for Side Effects.md

 The dependencies changing cause a new action to be sent out on the io channel, with the produced function attached.
 Pass the function along using a global weakmap to whisper it out of the isolator and to the isolate runner.

 Provide a `useAsync` hook which is equivalent to running the side effect every single request.
 It can be within conditionals, so long as its always the same.

+## Isolator ID
+Part of the metadata available to the reducer needs to be the id or ids of the isolator context its side effects are running on.
+On mount needs to be triggered in a way that doesn't mess with when the isolator got called.
+If an empty dependencies list is given, then the effect should only be run the first time the chain runs.
+But this might not be what the goal was, so the author should use some kind of meta data to trigger when the isolation context changed.

+Another option is to let the isolation context pierce in a system announcement when it loads, which can trigger all the effects to rerun as they just mounted, as it would wipe all the dependencies fingerprints.

+## multiple states in reducer like react
+If we used the sequence of the `useState` call to be used to demarcate slices, then authors can set state to be anything they like, and can have isolated pieces within the same reducer.
+These functions, due to their self scoping merely by being declared, could be synchronous since there is no chance of collision.
+If order mattered, then you should supply a function.
+But since everything is in a single thread, it should be guaranteed at that point in time.
+In the background we may need to lock the state slice if we are running in parallel, so that things are deterministic.

+Supplying a function is just run automatically in the background.
+## Implementation